mdelobelle/metadatamenu/docs/controls.md

 ### Insert all missing fields

-When fileClasses or Supercharged Tags are defined for a note, you can bulk insert all fields defined in those fileClasses that aren't yet included in the note
+When fileClasses are defined for a note, you can bulk insert all fields defined in those fileClasses that aren't yet included in the note

 You can also insert missing fields on a fileClass per fileClass mode : this option is also available in fileClass sub-menu, or next to fileClasses in the Metadata Menu modal (see [Metadata Menu button](#metadata-menu-button--metadata-menu-modal))